Kabir-Narula/OOP244-Seneca-College/README.md

 Hello there!
 I'm thrilled to have you here.
 As a passionate college student deeply involved in programming, I've established this public repository to share the C++ assignments I've been diligently working on during my course.
 These assignments encompass a wide spectrum of C++ concepts and are thoughtfully designed to aid fellow students like yourself in enhancing your coding prowess.

-# 💬 Discussions

-Welcome to the Discussions section of our C++ Workshop Assignments repository!
-We're excited to hear from you, answer your questions, and engage in meaningful conversations about C++ programming and the assignments.
-This space is for the community, and we encourage your active participation.

-### How to Access Discussions

-1. **Click on the "Discussions" Tab**: To access our discussions, simply click on the "Discussions" tab at the top of this repository.
-You'll find it next to "Code" and "Issues."

-2. **Browse or Start a Discussion**: You can browse existing discussions to see if your question has already been answered, or you can start a new discussion by clicking the "New Discussion" button.

-Feel free to use Discussions for:

-- **Asking Questions**: Have a question about C++ programming or any specific assignment?
-Ask away!
-Our community is here to help.

-- **Sharing Ideas**: Got an innovative idea or a different approach to solving a problem?
-Share it with us!
-Collaboration can lead to new insights.

-- **Engaging with Others**: Connect with fellow members, share your experiences, and learn from one another.
-Collaboration is key to our community's growth.

-- **Feedback and Suggestions**: Have suggestions for improving this repository or community?
-We value your input and are open to enhancements.

 ## Marks Secured

 Here's a glimpse of the remarkable marks I secured in each workshop and milestone: